 The CCHA may reject documentation provided by the family if the document is not an original, if the document appears to be forged, or if the document is altered, mutilated, or illegible.
 Third-party documents provided by the family must be dated within 60 days of the CCHA request date.

 If the CCHA determines that third-party documents provided by the family are not acceptable, the CCHA will explain the reason to the family and request additional documentation.

-As verification of earned income, the CCHA will request pay stubs covering the 60-day period prior to the CCHA's request.
+As verification of earned income, the CCHA will require the family to provide the two most current, consecutive pay stubs.
+At the CCHA's discretion, if additional paystubs are needed due to the family's circumstances (e.g., sporadic income, fluctuating schedule, etc.), the CCHA may request additional paystubs or a payroll record.